 Prior to the amendments to Section 162(m) of the Internal Revenue Code (the "Code") made under the Tax Cuts and Jobs Act of 2017 ("TCJA"), Code Section 162(m) generally limited the deductibility of the compensation payable to certain executive officers covered by Code Section 162(m), including the NEOs (other than the CFO), to \$1 million, except to the extent the compensation met the requirements of "qualified performance-based compensation."
-For taxable years prior to the end of 2017, the Company granted STI awards and certain of its stock-based awards in a manner that would allow the Company to maximize the tax deductibility to the Company of compensation under available exceptions to the application of Code Section 162(m) to the extent the Company's need to provide competitive compensation to achieve the Company's business goals.
+For taxable years prior to the end of 2017, the Company granted STI awards and certain of its stock-based awards in a manner that would allow the Company to maximize the tax deductibility to the Company of compensation under available exceptions to the application of Code Section 162(m) to the extent the Compensation Committee determined it appropriate, when weighing, among other considerations, the Company's need to provide competitive compensation to achieve the Company's business goals.
 However, the exemption from Section 162(m)'s deduction limit for qualified performance-based compensation has been repealed, effective for taxable years beginning after December 31, 2017, such that compensation paid to our covered executive officers in excess of \$1 million will not be deductible unless it qualifies for transition relief applicable to certain arrangements in place as of November 2, 2017.